PerNilsson360/jstr/README.md

 echo '{"a":{"b":[2, 2, 3]}}' | jxp --xpath="/a/b = 1"
 false
 ```
-No be nodes are equal to 1.
+No be b nodes are equal to 1.

 ```
 echo '{"a":{"b":[1, 2, 3]}}' | jxp --xpath="/a/b = 1"
 true
 ```
-There exist a b element that is equal to 1.
+There exist a b node that is equal to 1.

 ```
 echo '{"a":{"b":[1, 2, 3]}}' | jxp --xpath="not(/a/b != 1)"